 Can I install iOS 14 on my iPhone?

-As confirmed by Apple at WWDC 2020, iOS 14 is set to be available to all iPhones compatible with iOS 13, so as long as you’re running Apple’s latest software, you should be good to go.
-Just to confirm, here’s all the devices compatible with iOS 14:
+As long as your iPhone is compatible with iOS 13, you should be good to go.
+Just to confirm, here’s all the devices which can get iOS 14:

 - iPhone SE (second-gen)

 - iPhone 11

 - iPhone 7 Plus

 - iPhone 6S Plus